1st Year

 Spend time with your other children.
 Read books to the siblings about babies joining families.
 Involve the children in caring for the baby.
 Praise them when they do well.
 Teach them how to hold the baby and how close to sit.
 Help them recognize how the baby responds to them.

 Help everyone learn how to handle your baby gently.
-It may be tempting to hear your baby giggle after tossing him in the air or bouncing him vigorously on your knee, but don’t.
+It may be tempting to hear your baby giggle after tossing them in the air or bouncing them vigorously on your knee, but don’t.
 Babies can be injured this way.
 Rapid movement can damage blood vessels in a child’s brain, resulting in blindness, brain injury, or even death.
 Effects may not be noticed until later, when learning problems occur.
 Don’t take a chance!
 Never allow anyone to spank, shake, hit, throw, toss, or swing babies or young children.

 Learning to Talk

 Talking and explaining helps your baby to understand.
-While you might feel silly talking to your baby, research shows that when you imitate and respond to your baby’s sounds, it helps him learn language.
+While you might feel silly talking to your baby, research shows that when you imitate and respond to your baby’s sounds, it helps them learn language.

 Make Sure Your Baby Has Safe Playthings